 Other sectors that the Latin American mining sectors could benefit from in 2019 include manufacturing, recruitment, sales, marketing, logistics, and import and export businesses.
 Spotting a gap in the market and being able to take advantage of strong market conditions and low raw materials costs is vital.

-With so many mining opportunities for businesses across Latin America, such as in Chile, which is expected to see more than $60 billion pumped into its economy over the next ten years, there has never been a better time to put on your mining boots to get involved.
+With so many mining opportunities for businesses across Latin America, such as in Chile, which is expected to see more than $60 billion pumped into its economy over the next ten years, there has never been a better time to get involved.

 Latin America offers a great environment for foreign mining companies.
 Check out the video below to discover commercial opportunities in the various Latin America mining jurisdictions.